JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/2021.1/tips.md

-#JDK16 introduced some new methods on the Streams API.
-IntelliJ IDEA shows us places that can use the new methods and can automatically convert the code.

-#JDK16 #2021.1 #NewInIntelliJIDEA

-If you want to use preview features in the latest versions of #Java in IntelliJ IDEA, you need to set the language level to "Preview"

-#JDK16 #2021.1 #GettingToKnowIntelliJ

-Sealed classes (a preview feature in #JDK16) are a way to take control of the inheritance hierarchy of our classes.
-If we have a sealed class like this one, IntelliJ IDEA will tell us we need to "permit" the child class so it can extend this parent.
-It will also automatically make changes if it can.

-#JDK16 #2021.1 #GettingToKnowIntelliJ

-IntelliJ IDEA can let us know about problems in the classes that extend sealed classes (a preview feature in #JDK16), and suggest solutions.

-#JDK16 #2021.1 #GettingToKnowIntelliJ

 We can now select an inspection profile for running analysis before we commit.
 Using an inspection profile with a much smaller number of checks, for example only Java errors and warnings, can run much faster than our full inspection profile and prevent us from committing breaking changes.

 #2021.1 #NewInIntelliJIDEA